craigmckeachie/spring2024-capstone1/yusuf/notes.md

 - all files needed prettier run on them although manual formatting was good
 - stylesheets not in css folder
-- no global styles, too many custom stylesheets
+- no global stylesheet shared across all pages which creates duplicate styles and inconsistent look to the site
 - image files have spaces in the names (which causes HTML validation issues)

 ## HTML Validation

--checkout.html invalid, small issue with heading being in head and not in body
+- checkout.html invalid, small issue with heading being in head and not in body

   - index.html invalid
   - no body tag
   - content in head
   - stylesheet at bottom not in head
   - list items not in list (ul or ol)

 - products.html invalid